 registered charity with charity number 1135262 (hereafter referred to as “the Society”, “we”, “us” or “our”), is committed to protecting and respecting your privacy.

 The Faversham Society 10-13 Preston Street, Faversham, Kent ME13 8NS.
 The Society is required to be registered with the Information Commissioner’s Office (ICO) – Registration Number: Z2444216

 The Society complies with the Data Protection Act 1998 (DPA) and the General Data Protection Regulations (GDPR).
 Please note that if you are also a member of the Society, data provided in relation to your membership is covered by the Society’s Privacy Statement – Members.

 To enable us to contact you during your volunteering work for the Society, and also for Employer’s Liability Insurance purposes, we need to hold personal information about you as a volunteer.
 The Society only holds data provided by the individual to whom the data relates and volunteers may request that the data be removed or updated at any time by contacting the volunteer co-ordinator at 10-13 Preston Street, Faversham, Kent, ME13 8NS or by email at email@example.com.
 It is your responsibility to inform us of any changes to your contact or other relevant details.

 This personal data is that provided by you on completion of the Society’s Volunteer Registration form and is as follows:

-Your name, postal address, telephone number(s), email address and, if you wish, your ‘in case of emergency’ contact.
+Your name, postal address, telephone number(s) and email address.
 We also keep secure and confidential any letters, emails and notes of any communications we have had with you regarding your volunteering.

 Reasons for holding this information